Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

 \end{remark}

-The following definition generalizes to the graded case the notion of homotopy between morphisms of Lie 2-algebras (see for instance Definition 2.9 of \cite{NOOHI}).
+The following definition generalizes to the graded case the notion of homotopy between morphisms of Lie 2-algebras (see, for instance, \cite[Definition 2.9]{NOOHI}).
 Again, for the non-graded case, such homotopies (called natural transformations) are the only possible ones.
-In the graded case, we simply impose their form to mimic the non-graded case.
+In the graded case, we impose their form to mimic the non-graded case.